anvetsu/reo/docs/tut.md

 Now that we have the forecast data and actual data, one basic question we would like to answer is how much the actual temperature readings varies from the forecast?
-As the arithmetic operators can burrow into lists of any dimension, the solution is the following simple program:
+As the arithmetic operators can burrow into sequences of any dimension, the solution is the following simple program:

 ```rust
 ? variance:actual - forecast